Account information services (AIS) are transforming how you manage financial data in an era of rapid fintech innovation.

 To provide AIS in the UK, a business must secure FCA authorisation under the Payment Services Regulations 2017.
 This ensures that only providers meeting strict regulatory and operational standards can access and manage sensitive financial data.
 Here are the key compliance requirements:

-• Consumer protection: Clear and fair terms of service, transparent pricing, and a robust complaints process are required to build customer trust.
+- Consumer protection: Clear and fair terms of service, transparent pricing, and a robust complaints process are essential for building customer trust.

 Examples of Account Information Services in action

-AIS applications are diverse and rapidly expanding across financial services.
+AIS applications are diverse and rapidly expanding across the financial services sector.
 Below are some common examples:

 Why compliance matters